After surgery

 Side effects

 Most side effects get better a few weeks after you finish treatment.
-But some people may have side effects that last longer (long-term effects) of they may get new side effects later on (late effects).
+But some people may have side effects that last longer (long-term effects) or they may get new side effects later on (late effects).

 Possible long-term and late side effects of surgery include: